Guides related to Beach

 When your instance looks fine and is ready to go live, you can set up DNS of your domain(s) so that traffic will end up in Beach.
 The exact steps depend on your actual registrar / DNS provider, but most should look very similar to the following example.

 Domains with a subdomain (for example www.example.com) can be configured as a regular CNAME record.
-The "canonical" domain will be euw1.flownative.cloud.
+The "canonical" domain will be ingress.h9acc4.flownative.cloud.
 Here's an example for a correct CNAME record:

 Domains without a subdomain (for example example.com) are a bit special.
 They are called "zone apex" or "root domain" and are not allowed to CNAME to another domain.
-The domain name system requires them to have an "A" record instead, which points to an ip address instead of a domain name.
+The domain name system requires them to have an "A" or "AAAA" record instead, which points to an IP address instead of a domain name.

-If you want to use a root domain, you need a DNS provider which supports emulating a CNAME for root domains (they will in fact create an A record, but make sure that it automatically and always points to the ip adress of the domain you specified).
+If you want to use a root domain, you need a DNS provider which supports emulating a CNAME for root domains (they will in fact create an A or AAAA record, but make sure that it automatically and always points to the IP adress of the domain you specified).
 These special CNAMEs are called a bit differently depending on the provider – here are some examples:

 - Cloudflare calls it "ACNAME"